Symposium (band)

-Symposium are an English punk pop band.
-They were active from 1994 to 2000 and were known for their live shows.
+Symposium are an English rock band.
+They were initially active from 1994 to 2000 and were known for their energetic live shows.
 The name 'Symposium' originally referred to a drinking party (the Greek verb sympotein means "to drink together"), and was taken from the philosophical dialogue by Plato.
+The band reformed in 2022.

 History

 The band formed whilst still at school in Shepherd's Bush, London, in 1994.
-The line up was: Ross Cummins (vocalist), Hagop Tchaparian (guitarist/backing vocalist), Joe Birch (drummer), William McGonagle (guitarist), and Wojtek Godzisz (vocalist/songwriter).

-The band had a selection of uptempo punk pop songs which, together with their young average age of eighteen, bought them to the attention of Korda Marshall who signed them to Infectious Records in 1996.
+The lineup consisted of Ross Cummins on vocals, Hagop Tchaparian as a guitarist and backing vocalist, Joe Birch on drums, William McGonagle as a guitarist, and Wojtek Godzisz as a vocalist and songwriter.
+The band's first show was at Hammersmith's Emerald Hut in July 1994, and they played various clubs and pubs in Camden Town throughout 1995; by November, they had obtained a manager.
+The band had a selection of uptempo punk pop songs which, together with their young average age of eighteen, brought them to the attention of Korda Marshall, who signed them to Infectious Records in 1996.

-Debut single "Drink the Sunshine" in 1996 was followed by support from NME, who placed them on the "Bratbus Tour" (an annual tour of four hotly tipped bands) which would visit universities in the UK.
+Their 1996 debut single, "Drink the Sunshine", was followed by support from NME, who placed them on the "Bratbus Tour" (an annual tour of four hotly tipped bands) which would visit universities in the UK.
 In March 1997, the band's concerts had been noted by Everett True, who put them on the cover of the 29 March 1997 Melody Maker, proclaiming them to be the "best live band in Britain".
 The band released a No. 25 UK hit single, "Farewell to Twilight" in March 1997.
-They also performed the song on TFI Friday.
+They also performed the song live on TFI Friday.
 This was followed by a headlining tour.